-Those of you who follow me on Instagram would have noticed that I recently added bar workouts to my fitness routine too.
+Those of you who follow me on Instagram would have noticed that I recently added strength/endurance to my fitness routine too.
 This has helped me gain more strength and I continue to follow a healthy vegetarian diet.
-Bruce lee who was a pure vegetarian is one of my inspirations.
-There are many people in strength-training who are vegetarians.
-My perception has also changed.
 It is purely out of compassion and awareness that I do not feel the need to eat non-veg and I am happy with my choices.
-This yoga journey never ceases to surprise one!
+This Yoga journey never ceases to surprise one!

-As a yogi, I would like to share the following tips for a joyful practice and lifestyle –
+As a Yoga practitioner, I would like to share the following tips for a joyful practice and lifestyle:

-Understand and know that Yoga is not about turning upside down and showing off.
+- Understand and know that Yoga is not about turning upside down and showing off.
 It has methods that can change your life entirely.
 It will uplift you and make you feel beautiful.
-Yoga has much more to offer you than just physical transformation.
-Try to follow yama and niyama (first two limbs of yoga).
+Yoga has much more to offer than just physical transformation.
+Try to follow Yama and Niyama (first two limbs of Yoga).
 Let the process transform you.
-Be ready to feel the bliss.
+Be open and ready to feel the bliss.

-Read Srimad Bhagvad Gita, Patanjali Yoga Sutras, Hatha Yoga Pradipika for a deeper understanding and keep practicing pranayama and asanas.
+- Read books on Yoga like Srimad Bhagavad Gita, Patanjali Yoga Sutras, Hatha Yoga Pradipika for a deeper understanding.
+Practice Pranayama and Asana to know the roots of Yoga.

-Practice for just 2 months and let me know your experience.
-I am not a teacher or philosopher.
+- Practice for just 2 months and let me know your experience.
+I will refrain from calling myself a teacher or philosopher.
 I am just a regular guy who once wished for things to be different and kept trying.
 And today I believe things can be different if we really want them to be.
 So just dive into the waters of Yoga.
 You will float automatically.